To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Western forces in the region may have their other agendas as well—from keeping tabs on potential Iranian weapons smuggling to monitoring extremists and militants in Somalia and Yemen—but for the emerging powers the key interest is seen as trade.

 “The Indian Ocean is becoming a central sea lane,” said Nicolas Gvosdev, national security studies professor at the US Naval War College.
-“China does not trust leaving this vital link in the hands of the US Navy, and wants to guarantee its access.”

 China’s task force—a permanent presence of three ships running convoys most days via Aden—is its first in the area since eunuch admiral Zheng He sailed in the 15th century.